declanbyrd/declanbyrd.co.uk/src/content/journal/foobar.md

 ---
 title: My experience with Google foo.bar
-description: I stumbled upon an invite only coding challenge created by Google to hire developers.
-I wrote about how it happened, what I did and why the timing was not ideal.
 tldr: I stumbled upon an invite only coding challenge created by Google to hire developers.
 I did one challenge, in a language I haven't used in a few years, then realized I should do the rest once I no longer have university deadlines.
-blogTopic: Rabbit Hole
 tags: ['Python', 'Code Challenge']
 date: 2020-04-09
 ---